4th Cavalry Regiment (United States): World War II

 In 1939, World War II erupted in Europe, and by 1940, the US Army realized that its armored warfare capabilities were inadequate should war come to America.
 The 4th Cavalry Regiment was redesignated as a Horse-Mechanized Corps Reconnaissance Regiment.
-2nd Squadron was mechanized but 1st Squadron retained its horses until the spring of 1942 when it was mechanized as well.
+The 2nd Squadron was mechanized, but the 1st Squadron retained its horses until the spring of 1942, when it was mechanized as well.
 In January 1943, the 4th Cavalry left for the Mojave Desert to begin training for desert warfare in preparation for the fighting in the North African Campaign.
 Orders were changed, however, and the unit was sent to England to serve as the reconnaissance element for the VII Corps.
 Arriving on 15 December 1943, they camped at Singleton, West Sussex.
-The 4th Cavalry's designation was then changed to the 4th Cavalry Group, Mechanized (later called the 4th Mechanized Cavalry Group, or MCG.
-During WWII, the term MCG is synonymous with regiment in regards to cavalry formations).
+The 4th Cavalry's designation was then changed to the 4th Cavalry Group, Mechanized (later called the 4th Mechanized Cavalry Group, or MCG).
+During WWII, the term MCG was synonymous with regiment with regard to cavalry formations.
 1st Squadron was renamed the 4th Cavalry Reconnaissance Squadron, Mechanized, and 2nd Squadron was renamed the 24th Cavalry Reconnaissance Squadron, Mechanized.

-In preparation for the Invasion of Normandy, the 4th MCG was assigned the task of capturing the Îles Saint-Marcouf, 6,000 yards out from Utah Beach in order to neutralize the formidable fortifications the Wehrmacht had erected there.
-Along with this mission, the 4th was also to land two troops ashore in order to link up with elements of the 82nd Airborne Division and the 101st Airborne Division behind German lines to give the paratroopers armored support.
+In preparation for the Invasion of Normandy, the 4th MCG was assigned the task of capturing the Îles Saint-Marcouf, 6,000 yards out from Utah Beach to neutralize the formidable fortifications the Wehrmacht had erected there.
+Along with this mission, the 4th was also tasked with landing two troops ashore to link up with elements of the 82nd Airborne Division and the 101st Airborne Division behind German lines, providing the paratroopers with armored support.

-At 0430 on 6 June 1944, elements of A Troop 4th Squadron, and B Troop 24th Squadron landed on the Saint-Marcouf islands.
+At 0430 on 6 June 1944, elements of A Troop 4th Squadron and B Troop 24th Squadron landed on the Saint-Marcouf islands.
 CPL Harvey S. Olson and PVT Thomas C. Killeran of Troop A (4th), and SGT John S. Zanders and CPL Melvin F. Kinzie of Troop B (24th) swam ashore armed only with knives to mark the beaches for the landing craft.
 They became the first seaborne American soldiers to land in France on D-Day.
 When the invasion began, the troops rapidly captured the islands with no resistance; the Germans had evacuated, but 19 men were killed or wounded due to enemy mines.
 On 7 June, just south of Utah Beach, a platoon of Troop B, 4th Squadron, linked up with elements of the 82nd Airborne and managed to ambush a German convoy in a mechanized cavalry charge, causing the enemy to retreat and leave behind 200 casualties.
 Rough seas prevented C Troop from landing, but they linked up with elements of the 101st on 8 June.